svc-bi-concepts/InfoHub/docs/marketplace/swiss-calendar.md

 - Optimize strategic decisions across forecasting, staffing, marketing, and more.

 Whether you're planning large-scale projects or simply need to keep an eye on upcoming holidays, this dataset provides the timely, precise information you need to succeed in the Swiss market.

+If you need more help in data modelling or data warehousing, contact us through our [website](https://www.bi-concepts.ch/contact){:target="_blank" rel="noopener"}.